stuarttodd-dev/coding-tips/src/DesignPatterns/Structural/Decorator/README.md

 # Decorator Pattern

 This project demonstrates the use of the Decorator Pattern to dynamically add functionality to a Pizza object by "wrapping" it with additional components (like different crust types or toppings).
-Each component (e.g., a crust or topping) is a decorator that augments the pizza with a specific price and description, creating flexible and extensible pizza customisation.
+Each component (e.g., a crust or topping) is a decorator that augments the pizza with a specific price and toppings, creating flexible and extensible pizza customisation.

 ## Directory Structure